smart-data-models/dataModel.DCAT-AP/DataServiceDCAT-AP/doc/spec_JA.md

       x-ngsi:
         type: Property
     servesDataset:
-      description: 'This property refers to a collection of data that this data service can distribute.'
+      description: Property.
+This property refers to a collection of data that this data service can distribute.
       items:
         type: string
       type: array